priandey/projet_5/README.md

 ````
 All you have to do is to choose your product from the list, by pressing the corresponding number and hitting enter. **You can only choose one here**

-Once selected, the program will give you the best alternative there is to your product, regarding the nutrition grade.
+Once a product is selected, the program will give you the best alternative there is to your product, regarding the nutrition grade.
 ```
 Alternative for : Oriental Salad (Nutrition grade : E)